learn-co-curriculum/activerecord-validations-readme/README.md

 There are three ways to implement custom validators, with examples in [Section 6][ar_validators_6] of the Rails Guide.

 Of the three, `#validate` is the simplest.
-If your validation needs become more complex, consult the documentation.
+If your validation needs to become more complex, consult the documentation.
 For _most_ validations, though, the following method should be good enough.